governifyauditor/showcase-notifications/README.md

 You should receive a notification.

-### Steps for receiving a notification
+### Steps for receiving a fix notification
-1. Create three branches
+1. Create another branch
 2. Compute Metrics for the interval

-You shouldn't receive a notification.
+You should receive a OK notification telling the TP is being fullfilled now.